Ornamental Metal Contractors are highly skilled craftsman that specialize in Metal:

 Having a criminal record in no way stops you from getting a C-23 License.
 I have personally helped guys with all types of criminal records obtain multiple licenses.

 Remember, their responsibility is to protect the public.
-In my experience, they primarily concerned with criminal charges associated with: Fraud, Embezzlement and Forgery.
+In my experience, they are primarily concerned with criminal charges associated with Fraud, Embezzlement, and Forgery.

 Contractor License Exam